yageorgiy/botman-vk-community-callback-driver/README.md

 ## See also
 - [VK documentation for developers](https://vk.com/dev/callback_api)
 - [BotMan documentation](https://botman.io/2.0/welcome)

-## Contributing
-Contributions are welcome, I would be glad to accept contributions via Pull Requests.
-Of course, everyone will be mentioned in the contributors list. 🙂

 ## License
 VK Community Callback driver is made under the terms of MIT license.
 BotMan is free software distributed under the terms of the MIT license.